pantheon-systems/documentation/source/docs/articles/sites/team-management.md

 ## Adding a Supporting Organization

 One of the best things about Pantheon is that it's a great way to collaborate with agencies and shops on web projects.
-If you have contracted with a Pantheon partner or ally agency, you can add them formally as a "supporting organization", which will give their company the access they need to help build, launch, or maintain your site.
+If you have contracted with a Pantheon partner or ally agency, you can add them to the site as a "supporting organization", which will give their company the access they need to help build, launch, or maintain your site.

 1. Click "Team" in the upper-right of the site dashboard.
 2. Click "Add supporting organization" at the bottom of the team management modal.